The Beauty Desk

 Five mauves that actually work on yellow-green undertones — three warm, two cool — so you can stop trying every shade on the wall.

 Olive skin has a yellow-green undertone that turns most commercial mauves chalky, dusty, or — worst case — grey-brown.
 The shades that dominate Instagram swatches are usually photographed on cool-pink complexions, which is why you keep buying mauves that look right in the tube and then read concealer-and-sad on your mouth.
-This guide fixes that.
-We tested twenty-plus mauves on olive skin specifically and narrowed to five that register as actual mauve, not "I forgot to blend my lip."
+This guide narrows the field to five mauves with enough warmth, depth, or saturation to make sense for olive undertones.

 There are two kinds of mauve that work here.
 Warm mauves lean brown, terracotta, or rose-nude and harmonize with olive’s yellow base — these are your everyday shades.
 Cool mauves lean pink, lilac, or plum and only work when pushed saturated enough to dominate the undertone, which is why the cool picks below are darker and more pigmented than their warm counterparts.
-Three warm, two cool — that ratio reflects what actually looks like you at the end of the day.
+Three warm, two cool — that ratio reflects the shade families most likely to flatter olive undertones.

 We prioritized formulas that build without looking cakey, since olive skin shows texture more than fair skin does.
 Liquid mattes were mostly excluded for that reason; the exception below earns its place.